This is the latest round-up in the series covering key announcements and developments in UK financial risk and regulation.

 It hooks the reader in and makes them want to read more.
 It’s the core essence of what you want to say.

-Prism-Clarity provide high-quality professional writing, editorial and training services for financial and other clients
+Prism-Clarity provides high-quality professional writing, editorial and training services for financial sector and other clients